arthurhughes27/RISE-meta/README.md

 ## Quick start

 1. Clone this repository.
-2. Download the required raw data (described below) and place it in `data-raw/`.
-3. Create the required project structure:
+2. Ensure the required project structure:
 ```r
 source("analysis/create_project_structure.R")
 ```
+3. Download the raw data (described below) and place it in `data-raw/`.
 4. Install dependencies and recreate software environment
 ```r
 renv::restore()
 ```
-5. Run the full pipeline:
+5. Run the full analysis pipeline:
 ```r
 source("analysis/analysis_master.R")
 ```
+Note that due to extensive simulations, this may take a long time (see Runtime information section below).

 ---

-### Reproducing the software environment
+## Reproducing the software environment

 This repository uses [`renv`](https://rstudio.github.io/renv/) for package management.
 To restore the exact package versions used in this analysis: